OTA Program Facts

-Interested students should enroll in a math and science curriculum, including algebra, biology, and physics or chemistry.
+Interested students should enroll in a math and science curriculum, including math and biology.
 Students should consider completing the online RHAB 1100: Foundational Kinesiology, and RHAB 1010: Medical Terminology courses at CCRI in preparation for success in the OTA curriculum.
 High school students can take these online courses during their senior year.
 All students will need good reading and communication skills to prepare them to take English Composition I at the college level.

-All students wishing to apply to the OTA program must complete all prerequisite courses with a “C” or better and must have a GPA of at least 2.0.
-Refer to the OTA Program Admission Guidelines document for further information.
-Performance Based Applications are accepted in February, May, and August following completion of the preadmission requirements.
+All students wishing to apply to the OTA program must complete all prerequisite courses with a “C” or better except they must have a "B-" or better in BIOL 1010 Human Anatomy, OCTA 1000 Introduction to the Occupational Therapy Assistant, and RHAB 1010 Medical Terminology for Rehab Health Practitioners.
+They also must have a GPA of at least 2.7.
+Performance Based Applications are accepted in February following completion of the preadmission requirements.